scionproto/scion/tools/copyright/README.md

 Only `organizations`, `domains` and `ignoreEmails` are still read from there: those hold whenever an address was used.

-Running without `-history` claims more: someone who left an organization keeps claiming for it, and the people the snapshot dropped claim nothing.
+Dating every revision is what puts the whole history in scope, so `-history` ignores `-base`.
+Within a branch's own commits the two agree; over older history the snapshot claims more, since someone who left an organization keeps claiming for it, and the people it dropped claim nothing.

 ## Claims nothing accounts for